Vismayak/worklog/blogs/IL-NRS.md

 **Future Stategic Actions**

 Most municipal facilities required to develop a NARP. s wastewater facilities continue to invest in nutrient removal technology, total phosphorus loads — and in some cases, total nitrogen loads — are expected to continue to decrease.

+# First Project Meeting

+## Frontend
+- I pushed for a couple of wireframes so we can get started with the layout of the dashboard and compare different navigation options.
+- The design files might have some useful styling information that can be used for the dashboard.
+- The project so far has 4 dashboards, but it is a tentative number and can be changed.

+## Data
+- A lot of the data in the report is statewide, but the dashboard might require us to focus by county, practices, and HUC.
+- There are a number of spreadsheets from different sources which should be normalized to a single database, and this format is already being worked on by Joan.

+## Data Manipulation
+- A number of scripts would be required for conversions such as latitude/longitude to HUC, etc.

+## Backend
+- There are a lot of similarities to the old Green Infrastructure project, so going through the codebase could be helpful.

+## Database
+- Normalizing the spreadsheets to a single database format is in progress, led by Joan.

+## Misc
+- Joan showed us a timeline of the project and the different phases that are planned.
+- Going to have a follow-up huddle with Laura to clarify some of the points and get started on the project.